Have you heard of zoodles? What are zoodles? Here's what you need to know about this tasty low carb alternative to noodles!

-The most popular way to cook zoodles is to saute them – either dry or in olive oil depending on the texture outcome that you would like.
+The most popular way to cook zoodles is to sauté them – either dry or in olive oil depending on the texture outcome that you would like.
 From then on they are the perfect vehicle for sauces, herbs, seasonings and spices.
-If you’re particular about the texture of your zoodles and don’t like them too wet, then Holistic Squid has a tutorial where you dry them before cooking by “sweating” them in the oven (yes I know – cool blog name, right?).
-I confess I have yet to try this because I like how they turn out when they are sauteed.
-If you try it, let me know!
-When I’m cooking for me and my husband (who isn’t low-carbing) I’ll often plan a main dish but the side dish is a last minute thought.
-I’ll cook some cous cous for him and some zoodles for me.
-Zoodles sauteed in olive oil and then tossed in salt, black pepper and red pepper flakes is pretty tasty!
+If you're particular about the texture of your zoodles and don't like them too wet, you can dry them before cooking by “sweating” them in the oven.

-While I’m on the subject of zucchini dishes, these Low Carb Zucchini Fries that use almond meal for coating sounds amazing.
-Not really zoodles – but they sound very tempting!
+While I'm on the subject of zucchini dishes, these Low Carb Zucchini Fries that use almond meal for coating sounds amazing.
+Not really zoodles – but they are SO good!
 And how about a grilled zucchini lasagna?
 OK I really am digressing now…

 Carbs in Zoodles

-1 cup of sliced zucchini contains 2.4g net carbs (Source: USDA).
+One cup of sliced zucchini contains 2.4g net carbs (Source: USDA).
 Which makes it a very friendly veg to low carb dieters!
-It’s also high in Vitamin A and Vitamin C. Many low carb diets recommend all kinds of supplements including a multi-vitamin – and although I’m no doctor I’d rather get my vitamins from natural sources if I can.
-So that’s two off my list!
+Zucchini is also high in Vitamin B6 and Vitamin C, plus calcium, iron, magnesium, phosphorus, and plenty of potassium.